Antique car

 An antique car is an automobile that is an antique.
 Narrower definitions vary based on how old a car must be to qualify.
 The Antique Automobile Club of America defines an antique car as over 25 years of age.
 However, the legal definitions for the purpose of antique vehicle registration vary widely.
 The antique car era includes the Veteran era, the Brass era, and the Vintage era, which range from the beginning of the automobile up to the 1930s.
 Later cars are often described as classic cars.
 In original or originally restored condition antiques are very valuable and are usually either protected and stored or exhibited in car shows but are very rarely driven.

 History

 The Veteran car era, Brass car era, and the Vintage car era, are part of the Antique car classification as all automobiles produced prior to World War I are considered to be antiques.

 Europe

 On Christmas Eve in 1801 Richard Trevithick of England demonstrated a steam-powered carriage, the Puffing Devil, that is considered the first horseless carriage, but Nicolas-Joseph Cugnot has the claim of the first steam-powered vehicle with the Fardier à vapeur in 1770.
-The first production of automobiles was by Karl Benz in 1888 in Germany and, under licence from Benz, in France by Emile Roger.
+The first production of automobiles was by Carl Benz in 1888 in Germany and, under licence from Benz, in France by Emile Roger.